kindelia-archive/Kindelia/README.md

 }
 ```

-By just looking the program above, is easy to prove that Bob will always be
+From the code above, is easy to prove that Bob will always be paid, and that
-paid, and that the `launch_nukes()` line is absolutely unreachable.
-After all,
-no matter the value of `x`, `or(not(x),x)` will always be true (try it!).
+nukes will never launched.
+After all, no matter the value of `x`, the expression

-Now, proving this for Solidity doesn't mean it will hold for the resulting EVM
+`or(not(x),x)` will always evaluate to `true` (try it!).

+The problem is, even if you prove that mathematically, that still wouldn't mean
+that nukes would never be launched, for two reasons.
+First, Solidity could have
+bugs; i.e., even if the proof holds under Solidity's semantics, it could not
-assembly.
-After all, the Solidity could have bugs.
-But even if Solidity is
+hold for the compiled bytecode it produces.
+But even if Solidity was fine, nukes
-completely safe, the nukes could still be launched if `some_contract()`
+could still be launched if the external `some_contract()` call returned, say,
-returned, say, `7`.
-Yes, that's not a bool, but the EVM doesn't type-check
+`7`.
+Yes, that's not a bool, but the EVM doesn't check that.
+As far as it is
-values returned by contracts, so they could be anything.
-In fact, as far as the
-EVM knows, bools are just 256-bit integers.
+concerned, bools are just 256-bit integers, so that situation could happen,
+beating the proof's original assumptions and leading to "impossible" states.

 Kindelia programs aren't compiled to any kind of assembly.
 Instead, they're
-represented as-is on-chain.
-For example, the following Kindelia program:
+represented as expressions on-chain.
+For example, the following program:

 ```
 bond pay_bob(x: #word) : #word {